michelleplunkett/michelleplunkett.github.io/notebooks.md

 ---
 layout: page
 title: notebooks
-description: This page contains various Jupyter Notebooks for data science projects.
+description: This page contains various Jupyter Notebooks and R Markdown HTML files created for use in data science projects.
 permalink: /notebooks/
 ---